ThematoSoup/Cazuela/README.md

 We make themes following WordPress best practices and they should be bugs-free.
 However, if you spot a bug, do us a favor and report it using the dedicated forum on WordPress.org.

-We'll do everything we can to debug it and solve the issue.
+We'll do everything we can to debug it and resolve the issue.

 Cazuela Features